scipy-conference/scipy_proceedings/papers/bryan_weber/bryan_weber.rst

 for the scale factor range between 10 bar/V and 100 bar/V.

 The voltage output from the charge amplifier is digitized by a hardware DAQ and recorded into a plain text file by a LabView Virtual Instrument.
-The voltage is sampled at rate chosen by the operator, typically between 50 kHz and 100 kHz.
+The voltage is sampled at a rate chosen by the operator, typically between 50 kHz and 100 kHz.
 This provides sufficient resolution for events on the order of milliseconds; the typical ignition delay measured in this system approximately ranges from 5 ms to 100 ms.